BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings: Related Work

-However, W2V2-LL4300 remained limited in two critical ways: an English-only focus that fails to address the multilingual nature of language development research \cite{marvin_rev_eng_la_2022}, and a relatively small scale compared to the vast amounts of unannotated data available \cite{macwhinney_childes, homebank_2016}.

-\subsection{Voice Type Classification}
+\subsection{Voice type classification}

-Voice Type Classification (VTC) is fundamental to child language acquisition research, enabling automated analysis of who speaks when in naturalistic recordings \cite{cristia_2021}.
-While traditional speaker diarization could identify different speakers in a recording, it produces anonymous labels (e.g., Speaker 1, Speaker 2) that lack the developmental context crucial for language acquisition research—we cannot determine whether Speaker 1 is a parent or sibling, information essential for understanding the child's linguistic environment.
-The task instead involves multi-label classification of audio segments into four speaker categories: Key Child (\class{KCHI}—the child wearing the recording device), Other Child (\class{OCH}), Adult Male (\class{MAL}), and Adult Female (\class{FEM}) \cite{lavechin20_interspeech}.
-This multi-label approach handles overlapping speech, as multiple speaker categories can be active simultaneously.
+Voice Type Classification (VTC) consists of classifying audio segments into speaker categories, and is fundamental to child language acquisition research, enabling automated analysis of who speaks when in naturalistic recordings~\cite{cristia_2021,lavechin2025performance}.
+Unlike traditional speaker diarization, which produces anonymous labels (e.g., Speaker 1, Speaker 2), VTC assigns developmentally meaningful categories: knowing whether a speaker is an adult or another child is essential for understanding the child's linguistic environment.
+In this paper, we consider four categories: key child (\class{KCHI}, the child wearing the recording device), other children (\class{OCH}), male adult (\class{MAL}), and female adult (\class{FEM})~\cite{lavechin20_interspeech}.
+The multi-label design handles the overlapping speech common in naturalistic recordings, where multiple speaker categories can be active simultaneously.

-The proprietary \LENA system, built on Gaussian Mixture Models, was the first VTC system and remains widely used today ~\cite{xu2008signal}.
-PyanNet-VTC~\cite{lavechin20_interspeech} provided an open-source alternative using SincNet architecture~\cite{sincnnet_2018} on the multilingual BabyTrain dataset.
-More recently, Whisper-VTC~\cite{kunze25_interspeech} replaced SincNet with frozen Whisper features and established BabyTrain-2025, a 670-hour multilingual dataset.
-This work also proposed human-level performance (through a second human annotator), called Human 2, as the evaluation topline, revealing that current VTC systems significantly underperform human annotators, indicating the task remains far from solved.
-We build on this work to demonstrate that domain-specific pre-training can substantially close the gap between automated systems and human performance on VTC.
+The proprietary \LENA system, built on Gaussian Mixture Models, was the first VTC system and remains widely used today~\cite{xu2008signal}.
+PyanNet-VTC provided an open-source alternative based on a SincNet architecture trained on the multilingual BabyTrain dataset~\cite{lavechin20_interspeech,sincnnet_2018}.
+More recently, Whisper-VTC replaced SincNet with frozen Whisper features and established BabyTrain-2025, a 670-hour multilingual dataset annotated with speaker categories~\cite{kunze25_interspeech}.
+This work also established human-level performance by having a second annotator label the same data, revealing that current systems significantly underperform human annotators and indicating that the VTC task remains far from solved.
+We build on these efforts and demonstrate that domain-specific pre-training can substantially close the gap between automated systems and human performance.